AllenNeuralDynamics/aind-data-asset-indexer/README.md

 ## Usage

-- Copy the `.env.template` file to a `.env` file and set environment variables accordingly
+- Define the environment variables in the `.env.template`
   - REDSHIFT_SECRETS_NAME: defining secrets name for Amazon Redshift
   - BUCKETS: list of buckets. format: "['{bucket_name1}', '{bucket_name2}']"
   - TABLE_NAME: name of table in redshift